T-racey/100-days-of-code/log.md

 **Thoughts:**

 I'm struck by how anxious I feel whenasked to recall something I know I have done but have forgotten the ptecise structure of.
 So, thoughts like - where do i put that in the syntax.
 How much of this is memory and how much is it logic and where to look regarding having done something before.

+### Day 5: March 5th 2023

+**Today's Progress**:
+Learn basic CSS by building a cafe menu
+Tasks 1 - 20

+Today I covered inline styling, stylesheets and linking a stylesheet and experimented with alignment and background colours (I mean colors!)

+**Thoughts:**

+It's Sunday funday!
+Finally moving on to coffee from cats and designing a coffee menu.
+Started off easy and then stumped by a couple of recap ideas from HTML stage.

+Still making mistakes by using English spelling rather than american.
+I LOVE the intro to CSS and find the commands a bit easier than HTML at this early stage of learning.